piotrnajda3000/battleship/problemSolvingSandbox.md

 ---

+Anyway, it doesn't really seem to matter which way I extend the objects, unless I care about overwriting properties.

+Before, I used a closure.
+Now these properties are public on the gameboard object.

+I don't like that.

+---

+Now, when the computer is sure it sank a ship, because if there is either no board around the ship, or there are two missed fields around it, or the hit ship length is five, or when...
+5 ship is sunk -> 4 hit fields = make restricted area
+5 ship is sunk, 4 ship is sunk -> 3 hit fields = make restricted area
+5 ship, 4 ship, 3 ship is sunk -> 3 hit fields = make restricted area
+5, 4, 3, 3, 2 means a win.

+So any of these conditions met means that the computer should not hit the restricted area around a ship...

+First.
+Let's clean up my code.

+---

+You can polish the intelligence of the computer player by having it try adjacent slots after getting a ‘hit’.

+---

+Okay.
+So ships are now randomly placed at computer's board.
+Everything's fine.

+---

 Problems to solve:

 When I press lock ships, I want it to render my board without the ability to click and drop, without restricted areas rendered,